y2737924daohegua/corber/pages/frameworks/vue.md

   npm install corber-webpack-plugin --save-dev
 ```

-and then add the following to build/webpack.dev.conf plugins array:
+and then add the following to `build/webpack.dev.conf` plugins array:

 ```javascript
 module.exports = {
   plugins: [new CorberWebpackPlugin()]
 };
 ```

+The CLI will warn you if anything is missing.